biicode/docs/hardware/arduino/advance/pid.rst

 * Mode Manual/Auto with reset.

-* change the Kp, Ki and Kd parameters of the PID.
+* Change the Kp, Ki and Kd parameters of the PID.

 * Change the minimum output and maximum output.